bajahranks/uwp-canadian-caucus/README.md

 # UWP Canadian Caucus
  Website for the UWP Canadian Caucus

- Written in pure HTML and uses bootstrap 5 as the css framework.
+ Written in pure HTML and Javascript, uses Bootstrap 5 as the CSS framework.